webenable-asia/cms/docs/VM_DEPLOYMENT_GUIDE.md

 # VM Deployment Guide

-This guide provides step-by-step instructions for deploying the CMS application on a VM instance in production.
+This guide provides step-by-step instructions for deploying the CMS application with Caddy reverse proxy on a VM instance in production.

 ## Prerequisites

 - VM instance with Docker and Docker Compose installed
 - Domain name configured (optional but recommended)
-- SSL certificates (for HTTPS)
 - Environment variables configured
+- **Note**: SSL certificates are automatically handled by Caddy when using a domain name

 ## VM Requirements